Updated by Dan Price on July 25, 2017

-PBS (USA Only): The amount of free programming PBS offers on their website is staggering, and this add-on presents it all to you from within XBMC.
-Browse through this long enough and you’re bound to learn something.
-“History Detectives” is highly recommended.
+PBS Kids: The amount of free kids programming PBS offers on their website is staggering, and this add-on presents it all to you from within XBMC.
+Browse through this long enough and you’re bound to learn something your kids will enjoy.

 Rom Collection Browser: And now for something completely different.
-This handy add-on, listed under “Programs”, can scan your highly illegal collection of ROMs and download art and summaries for them – much the same way XBMC does for your movies and TV shows.
+This handy add-on, listed under Programs, can scan your collection of ROMs and download art, and add summaries for them – much the same way XBMC does for your movies and TV shows.
 It takes a while to set up, but once you do you’ll have a great interface for your ROM collection.
 If you’re an emulation fan this one is a must.

 4.3.2 Plugins From Other Repos

 The availability of plugins from other repos is dynamic and constantly changing.
 Furthermore, other repos are often the home of illegal content that can land you in trouble with the law.